15 Sep Dancing Stars of Wayne County Winner

 The need to fundraise to continue the programming of the WEN has never been greater.
 Over the past 10 years, 145 community stars have graced the spotlight for this fundraiser.
 While our annual goal to sell out the Paramount Theatre is not a reality for this year, the Wayne Education Network is hopeful to garner even more support through this virtual platform.

 Over the past decade, Dancing Stars of Wayne County has raised $517,641 to-date to support programs of the Wayne Education Network.
 And the need to continue these efforts is stronger than ever to support the many activities that take place annually.
-Entries are due by October 16th and the competition starts October 23rd.

 The WEN has supported teacher stipends, teacher mini grants, the annual Middle School Career Fair, STEAM Fair, the annual Teacher Welcome Breakfast, Golden Rule Incentive program for teachers, and the Junior Leadership program.
 The money goes to support these great initiatives and affects all of us here in Wayne County.
 Our goal is to enhance the educational and training opportunities available to students of all ages through these programs and partnerships.